Changing from casual to full-time or part-time employment (casual conversion)

 New employee choice pathway

-Casuals will have a new pathway to full-time or part-time (permanent) employment under the National Employment Standards.
-The ‘employee choice pathway’ will allow eligible casuals to notify their employer in writing of their intention to change to permanent employment.
+Casuals have a new pathway to full-time or part-time (permanent) employment under the National Employment Standards (NES).
+The ‘employee choice pathway’ allows eligible casuals to notify their employer in writing of their intention to change to permanent employment.
 An employer can only refuse the notice for certain reasons.

-These rules replace the current rules for changing to permanent employment.
+These rules replaced the previous rules for changing to permanent employment.

 Making a notice

-A casual will be able to provide written notice to their employer to change to permanent employment under the employee choice pathway if they:
+A casual is able to provide written notice to their employer to change to permanent employment under the employee choice pathway if they:

 - have been employed for at least 6 months (12 months if employed by a small business)